surya-sk/theseus-the-descent/README.md

 - .NET desktop developnment
 - Universal Windows Platform development (Optional: only if you want to build the app packages for the Store)

-Then, you need to have Unity Hub installed.
+Then, you need to have Unity Hub installed (just Bing it).
 After installing Unity Hub, follow these steps:
 - Clone this project
 - Launch Unity Hub, make sure you activate a license and then click "Add" in the projects section
 - In the file picker, select where this project was cloned